 Today our agenda is to analyze the process of the due diligence phase in detail.
 The due diligence process can differ from organization to organization.
 However, the basic framework remains the same.
 Let’s understand the general step-by-step process.

-- Due Diligence Process
+- M&A Due Diligence Process